BilderLoong/playground/mpv_helper/packages/mpv_lua_script/README.md

 Node.js v20.10.0
 ```

-It may cause by this [issue](https://github.com/egoist/esbuild-register/issues/96).
-Try lower node version instead.
+It may caused by this [issue](https://github.com/egoist/esbuild-register/issues/96).
+Try the lower node version instead.